 Allocation is where design meets manufacturing: the optimal solution minimizes cost while meeting requirements and preserving manufacturability.

-Practical tip: Always start allocation with the function — identify the minimum tolerances that preserve product performance, then relax where possible.
+Practical tip: Always start allocation with the function — identify the

 Manufacturing cost vs. tolerance typically follows a nonlinear curve: cost is fairly flat for loose tolerances, then rises slowly, and climbs sharply as tolerances tighten toward the process limits.